fltuna/MapChooserSharp/docs/en/configuration/PLUGIN_CONFIG.md

 ### Type

 Specify the database type here.

-Currently only SQLite is supported.
+### DatabaseName

+Name of database, if database type is SQLite then this name will be a file name.

-### Address, User, Password
+### Address, Port, User, Password

 These will be necessary for connecting to the database when MySQL and PostgreSQL are supported in the future.